repairs of all kind

 - Fridges (any cooling issue)

-I charge a fixed rate of 75 CAD/hour, with the goal of encouraging people to repair rather than replace.
+I charge a standard rate of 90 CAD/hour, with the goal of encouraging people to repair rather than replace.
 Additionally, I promise that you’ll never pay more for a repair than the cost of a new item.
 Let’s work together to avoid unnecessary purchases !

 WHY BOTHER REPAIRING THINGS ?